 Data protection record collation

-Mr McInroy will act as the data protection record collator: facilitating collation of all the records of compliance with GDPR and receiving any reports of breaches.
+Stewart McInroy will act as the data protection record collator: facilitating the collation of all the records of compliance with GDPR and receiving any reports of breaches.

 Quality assurance and registration

 The charity has appointed a lead trustee to quality assure the implementation of this policy.
 Sian Rodway, the lead trustee, has authority to review the processes and challenge the processors to ensure Reducing the Risk is meeting its obligations.

 Registration has been undertaken by the trustees in accordance with the Act.

 Signed: Romy Briant, Chair

 Date of next review: October 2022 or earlier in case of any revision to the Act